Liberty-Chris/Morley/examples/lithium_mining_defi_2.md

 # Tokenized Lithium Production with On-Chain Contracts and Hydra

-## 1. How This Works: A Two-Tier Blockchain Architecture
+## 1. How This Works: A Two Tier Blockchain Architecture

 ### On-Chain (Main Cardano Layer)
 - The initial Plutus contract is deployed, defining rules for minting and burning LIT tokens.